Copyright (c) L-Soft international, Inc. 1994-2006

 B. FTP a copy of the xxxx.LIST file from the VM system, in ASCII mode.
 Note that you must grab the file as it appears on the VM server's "A-disk".
 If you send a REVIEW command to the VM LISTSERV, you may be sent a file called xxxx.LIST, but it is not suitable for migration: among other things, it will not list subscribers with the "conceal" flag.

-D. Start LISTSERV on VMS.
-It will issue a warning about incorrect list format, and automatically convert it to the proper RMS attributes.
+D. Start the unix LISTSERV.
+It will issue a warning about incorrect list format, and automatically convert it to the format used on unix.

 You can also FTP the archive files (xxxx.LOGyymm) directly to the directory selected in point C.

 The "go" shell script can be called from an inittab entry if you would like LISTSERV to be started whenever your system is rebooted.
 If you choose to treat LISTSERV like other daemon processes, it is advisable to redirect the standard output of the "go" script to a file.
 Otherwise, information needed to track and resolve problems will not be available for reference.
 In order to do this, you should start the server with the command "go bg".
 The "bg", or "background", option will redirect LISTSERV's informational and error messages to a file called "listserv.log" in the LSVROOT directory.
 By way of example, here is the inittab entry used on one of the L-Soft development machines (this one happens to be a Linux machine):